roywei/llama-3-2-vision-finetune/README.md

 ## Fine-tuning Llama 3.2 Vision Model

 This section outlines the process for fine-tuning the Llama 3.2 Vision model using PyTorch FSDP on Amazon EKS.
+You will need a HuggingFace account and [HuggingFace Token](https://huggingface.co/docs/hub/en/security-tokens) setup for finetuning and deployment.

 ### Setup